rowanoulton/galileo-theme/README.md

 [MIT](https://github.com/rowanoulton/galileo-theme/blob/master/LICENSE).

 Do whatever you damn well please with it.
-I'm always glad to hear what folks are doing with the theme — let me know on [Twitter](https://twitter.com/rowanoulton).
+I'm always glad to hear what folks are doing with it though — let me know on [Twitter](https://twitter.com/rowanoulton).